AyeAreEm/Tree-View/README.md

 - Item cap option (limit for the number of items that can be rendered)
 - Ability to pin master directories
 - Link colour (the lines connecting items)

-- Ignore specific folders option (globally or per master directory? not sure)
+- Ignore specific folders option (globally)

 - Icon options? (might be to much of a hassle)

 ---